Mama June: From Not To Hot Star Says She’s ‘Never Going Back’ After Losing 300 Pounds

 Mama June: From Not To Hot airs Fridays on WEtv.

-[Featured Image by MediaPunch Standard/AP]
+[Featured Image by MediaPunch Standard/AP Photo]